Renewing your licence

 If your licence has expired for more than five years, you’ll have to apply for a learner licence again.

-You’ll have to re-sit the driver knowledge test to renew your learner licence (Motorcycle Ls, Car L1s, Car L2s and non-novice).
+You’ll have to re-sit the driver knowledge test to renew your learner licence (Motorcycle Ls, Car Novice Learner and non-novice).

-If your licence isn’t renewed with 28 days of its expiry date, you’ll have to restart your minimum L1 or L2 period (three months for L1s and nine months for L2s) or motorcycle learner period (six months).
+If your licence isn’t renewed within 28 days of its expiry date, you’ll have to restart your minimum car learner period (12 months) or motorcycle learner period (six months).
 If you are the holder of a non-novice learner licence, the timeframe and restarts do not apply.

 If your learner licence has expired for a period under 28 days, you can renew it by showing that you’ve booked and paid for the next stage of the motorcycle training program and passed the road rules knowledge test.